• Skip to main content

 The godfather is simple mixed drink, containing equal parts of amaretto and Scotch whisky.
 It is served on the rocks in an old fashioned glass (the same glass as the old fashioned drink).

 The source of the drink’s name is not clear, although it does seem to have a strong reference to the Godfather movies.
 There is also a godchild variation, which uses brandy instead of scotch.
-There is also a godmother variation, which replaces the whisky with vodka.
+There is also a godmother variation, which replaces the whiskey with vodka.

 24. Rusty Nail